containers/youki/README.md

 ### Setting up Vagrant

-You can try youki on platforms other than linux by using the Vagrantfile we have prepared.
+You can try youki on platforms other than Linux by using the Vagrantfile we have prepared.
 We have prepared two environments for vagrant, namely rootless mode and rootful mode

 ```
 $ git clone git@github.com:containers/youki.git